project-akri/akri/docs/udev-video-sample.md

     -f env.yaml
 ```

-**Note:** that udev broker pods must run as privileged in order for udev to be able to access the video device.
+**Note:** The udev video broker pods run privileged in order to access the video devices.
+More explicit device access
+   could have been configured by setting the appropriate [security
+   context](udev-configuration.md#setting-the-broker-pod-security-context) in the broker PodSpec in the Configuration.

 Reference [Customizing an Akri Installation](./customizing-akri-installation.md#modifying-the-brokerpodspec) for more examples of how the broker spec can be modified.